kevinding0218/InterviewDocuments/Q and A/System Design/Rate Limiting (local and distributed).md

 ### Object-Oriented Design
 #### Class and Interface
 - Job Scheduler interface is responsible for scheduling a job that runs every several seconds and retrieves rules from Rules service.
-RulesCache interface is responsible for storing rules in memory.
+- RulesCache interface is responsible for storing rules in memory.
-ClientIdentifier builds a key that uniquely identifies a client.
+- ClientIdentifier builds a key that uniquely identifies a client.
-And RateLimiter is responsible for decision making.
+- RateLimiter is responsible for decision making.
-RetrieveJobScheduler class implements JobScheduler interface.
+- RetrieveJobScheduler class implements JobScheduler interface.
 Its responsibility is to instantiate, start and stop the scheduler.
 And to run retrieve rules task.
-In Java, for example, we can utilize ScheduledExecutorService interface as a scheduler.
+	- In Java, for example, we can utilize ScheduledExecutorService interface as a scheduler.
 TokenBucketCache stores token buckets.
 We can use something simple, for example Map to store buckets.
 Or utilize 3-rd party cache implementation, like Google Guava cache.